The FCO's Travel Aware Campaign

 Foreign and Commonwealth Office (FCO) Advice

 Before you travel it is absolutely vital that you check the FCO’s advice on your destination, which will include information on everything from inoculations and visas to terrorism and common tourist issues.
-To view the FCO’s ‘Know Before you Go’ advice, please enter your destination into the Travel Aware widget below.
+To view the FCO’s ‘Know Before you Go’ advice, please select your destination of choice on the FCO’s Travel Advice website.
 Please note, Holidaysafe does not provide cover for any trip which goes against the advice of the Foreign and Commonwealth Office (FCO).